Policy on Tenure and Promotion Standards and Procedures

 In evaluating the scholarly or creative work, attention should be paid to the quantity, but above all, the quality, importance, and creativity of such work; it is important to consider not merely what has been accomplished but also the promise for future achievement.
 A positive recommendation to confer tenure should offer strong evidence supporting claims about the high quality of a candidate's work, the distinctiveness of his or her voice, and the degree of influence on the field.

-Time in rank or length of service are not the sole criteria for promotion or tenure at Northwestern University.
-While the pre-tenure period, often in the rank of assistant professor, may have a prescribed nominal length, variations to this nominal period are not uncommon.
+Time in rank or length of service are not criteria for promotion or tenure at Northwestern University.
+The pre-tenure period, often in the rank of assistant professor, has different prescribed nominal lengths in different schools/colleges at Northwestern.
+Variations to this nominal period are not uncommon.
 Indeed, faculty may have received one or more extensions to the tenure clock due to personal, family, health, or other disruptions.
-Departmental letters should focus solely on the quality of the work and the candidate’s impact on the field or promise thereof.
+Faculty from time to time may also request a review for tenure and/or promotion early.
+While this request may or may not be granted by a school, irrespective of the time in rank, tenure or promotion reviews are based on the quality and impact of scholarship and teaching along with volume and quality of service.
+Departmental letters should focus solely on the quality of the work and the candidate’s impact on the field and promise thereof.

 The quality of a candidate's teaching and future potential as a teacher are also major factors affecting the decision to grant tenure to a faculty member.
 Information regarding a candidate's teaching must be included in any such recommendation.
 As with scholarly or creative work, the nature of the teaching enterprise may differ among the schools.
 Nonetheless, given the University's dual commitment to excellence in teaching as well as research, it is important that the quality of teaching be fully considered in these decisions.